MCP Containers

 | Maintainer | No | Yes | Maintainer of the MCP container. |

-| Endpoint Configuration | No | Yes | Endpoint configuration of the MCP container: Transport: the transport protocol (HTTP or Server-Sent Events).
+| Endpoint Configuration | No | Yes | Endpoint configuration of the MCP container: Transport: the transport protocol (HTTP (default) or SSE).
 Container endpoint path: the specific endpoint path where the MCP service is accessible.
-Port: the network port the container uses. |
+Port: the network port the container uses (If provided, must be between 1 and 65535.).
+Note: Changes to these settings can be applied to a running container.
+Saving changes will trigger a restart in RollingUpdate mode. |

 Advanced users with technical expertise can work with container properties in the table or a JSON editor view modes.
 It is useful for advanced scenarios of bulk updates, copy/paste between environments, or tweaking settings not exposed on UI.